JourneyOfLife/template-parish/README.md

 ## Project Overview

-The **gyvenimo-kelias-template-parish** repository provides a turnkey website template tailored for parishes.
+The **template-parish** repository provides a turnkey website template tailored for parishes.
 It includes global layouts, shared components, and a tenant-onboarding dashboard for Bitrix24 multi-site setups.
 Designed for parish administrators, it supports service schedules, community news, booking, donations, and staff profiles in Lithuanian, English, and Russian.

 ---